hbr/alba-lang-description/docs/pseudo_inductive.md

         ensure
             -> if n = 0 then
                    true
-               else if n /= 0 and k /= 0 then
+               else if k = 0 then
-                   n.predecessor <= k.predecessor
+                   false
                else
-                   false
+                   n.predecessor <= k.predecessor
         end

-This would require much more machinery because `BOUNDED_NATURAL` cannot inherit `WELLFOUNDED` unless it has a wellfounded relation `<`.
-The definition of `<` however already needs some order relation which had to be defined independently of `<=` in order to avoid circularity.
+This requires much more machinery.
+The definition of `<` already needs some order relation which has to be defined independently of `<=` in order to avoid circularity.
 It is not impossible to do but not as elegant as the usage of pattern matching with its syntactic checking of soundness of the recursion.